 Microfilariae develop into pre-sausage, sausage, and late sausage stages

-As Dirofilaria immitis microfilariae develop, they progress into morphologically distinct forms which can be categorized as microfilaria, pre-sausage, sausage, or late sausage stage (Fig 1a-d).
+Development of Dirofilaria immitis larvae was categorized as microfilaria, pre-sausage, sausage, or late sausage stage, based on their morphological differences (Fig. 1a-d).
 When first extracted from dog blood samples, parasites were in the microfilaria stage and appeared elongated and slender, with vigorous serpentine movements (Additional file 2: Vid 1).
 When microfilariae were incubated in vitro, the body of the parasite shortened and the posterior region began to enlarge after several days, making the tail more distinct; this stage was classified as the pre-sausage stage.
 Compared to the microfilaria stage, the pre-sausage stage was more granular in appearance, and parasite movement was slowed (Additional file 3: Vid 2).
 Over the next few days, the pre-sausage stage larvae grew shorter in length, resulting in a stumpy appearance with a fine tail at the tip, approaching the sausage stage.
 The sausage stage was more basophilic than the microfilaria, with heavy internal granulation, and movement was sluggish (Additional file 4: Vid 3).
 At the late sausage stage, movement of the parasite continued to decline (Additional file 5: Vid 4) and at the same time, the anterior region of the sausage stage larvae started to enlarge while the body became more elongated.
-The length and width of the parasites were measured to determine the mean body dimensions for the different stages (Fig 1e).
+The length and width of the parasites were measured to determine the mean body dimensions for the different stages (Fig. 1e).

 Pre-sausage, sausage, and late sausage stage parasites are L1 larvae